 artistic & projects

-We’re doing a little regrounding, research & planting some new seeds in the core team, supported by a small £5000 grant from Creative Scotland.
+2023-24: We were doing a little regrounding, research & planting some new seeds in the core team, supported by a small £5000 grant from Creative Scotland.

 Edinburgh Festivals 2023: